KonstantinMerkel/p7-borders-shell-extension/README.md

 apps that match an entry in `app-configs` get borders, so anything not in the whitelist stays unmodified.
 This avoids unintended borders on apps where client-side decorations or insets would look wrong.

+### Tips for GNOME 45-48

+Enable `Enable by default` in extension preferences.
+If you are on GNOME Shell versions before 49, turn on `Enable by default` in preferences.
+The shipped config and presets are tuned for GNOME 49+, so on older versions many common windows may not be covered by the default app list.
+GNOME also uses Adw more consistenly and with wmclass names org.gnome.* in GNOME 49+, so only ship those for default config.

 ### How do I add config so that an application gets borders?